georgealton/private-terraform-registry/README.md

 - When installed
   - create new namespace from Org name
-  - add all `terraform-` repositories under `name` ? allow a custom prefix to enable people to use the public and their private rrgistty
+  - add all `terraform-` repositories under `name` ? allow a custom prefix to enable people to use the public and their private registty
 - When uninstalled remove
   - namespace and related
 - When new terraform repo is added